Studio

 Practice time and length is dependent on the age and level of the student.
 For the younger students (4-6), shorter practices of 15-20 minutes daily (5 days/week) is ideal.
 Older students and those more advanced can practice 30 minutes or more.
 With the piano, the more you practice, the faster you will learn the coordination needed to play better.

-Piano Practice Tips:
+Piano Practice Tips

-1. When practicing a new song, always check and make sure you are using the correct fingering.
+1. When practicing a new piece, always check and make sure you are using the correct fingering.
 The correct fingering is very important for building coordination of the hands and leads to greater facility.

 2. If you are having difficulty with a passage or phrase, count it out verbally first before playing it on the piano.
 Once you are clear on they rhythm, its usually easier to coordinate your hands.